chlee-tabin/mtsa-tutorial/README.md

 It is recommended that

-* per barcode (not per CRE) the read count is around 1,000 reads
+* per barcode (not per CRE) the read count is around 100 ~ 1,000 reads, depending on the data sets.
+Some datasets may require more reads to reliably estimate the barcode effects.

 # Step-by-step

 ## Run environment

-The code runs in standard anaconda environment.
+The code runs in standard anaconda environment (Python 2 + standard gcc compiler).
 For installation, see [here](https://conda.io/docs/user-guide/install/download.html).

 ## Sample run

-The github repository contains "public_data" directory which practically run example datasets and would be the go-to point to try out your own dataset.
+The github repository contains "public_data" directory which practically run example datasets and would be the go-to point to try out your own dataset.  `Melnikov2012` chosen because it is relatively small dataset that runs quick.

-It grabs publicly available MPRA dataset (which has raw barcode sequences and individual reads provided) `0_get_public_data.sh` and then formats the data into the input format for the MTSA algorithm (`1_process_public_data_all.sh`), then gives a simple plotting function to generate graphs to eyeball a few parameters to try (`2_plot_plasmid_vs_norm_expr_all.sh`), and then builds the training data (`3_mtsa_build_tranining_data_all.sh`) and then actually runs the data according to the training dataset to correct the barcode effect for one particular dataset (`4_mtsa_training_mel12.sh`), chosen because it is relatively small dataset that runs quick.
+ * `0_get_raw_data.sh` grabs publicly available MPRA dataset (which has raw barcode sequences and individual reads provided)
+ * `1_process_raw_data.sh` formats the data into the input format for the MTSA algorithm,
+ * `2_plot_plasmid_vs_norm_expr.sh` gives a simple plotting function to generate graphs to eyeball a few parameters to try
+ * `3_mtsa_build_training_data.sh` builds the training data
+ * `4_mtsa_training.sh` actually runs the data according to the training dataset to correct the barcode effect for one particular dataset

 For me, it was a good practice to run these scripts to get a feel how the program runs.